 We live on a fragile planet.
-We must transform how we live in order to guarantee a sustainable future for the next generations.
+We must transform how we live to guarantee a sustainable future for the next generations.

-2 years ago I shared this video “Nature is speaking” and two years after I still feel that we are not listening.
+Two years ago, I shared this video “Nature is speaking,” and two years after I still feel that we are not listening.
 Sometimes I wonder if we will ever listen to all the awakening calls from nature.
 Will humans be able to make a global change on time?

 My only hope is that we continue to spread the love for nature and raise more awareness around pollution.
-It is important that we inspire our children to love the ocean and understand our natural world.
+We must inspire our children to love the ocean and understand our natural world.

-There are many organizations, artists, scientists… doing an amazing job.
+There are many organizations, artists, and scientists doing a fantastic job.
 Here are some of them and please add on the comment section any other that you might consider relevant.

 - Oceans by BBC Earth: a journey in 3D through our oceans.
-These videos will embark your children on a global odyssey to discover the largest and least explored habitat on earth.
+These videos will embark your children on a global odyssey to discover the most extensive and least explored habitat on earth.